 f) It’s actually better to get your vitamin D from sunlight exposure, at least if you believe the results of this 1939 study from Dr. Abraham Myerson, which showed that five days of UV light exposure to men’s chest area, increased total testosterone levels by ~120%.
 When the genitals were exposed to UV radiation for the same amount of time, the increase in testosterone skyrocketed to ~200%.

-g) There is also some evidence that bright light exposure signals the brain to release luteinzing hormone (LH), which triggers testicular leydig cells to produce testosterone.
+g) There is also some evidence that bright light exposure signals the brain to release luteinizing hormone (LH), which triggers testicular Leydig cells to produce testosterone.
 So being out in the sun for that vitamin D is definitely not a bad idea.

 The results of vitamin D and testosterone studies tell us that:

-2. Healthy men who decide to supplement with low dose vitamin D, can expect to have around 25% more testosterone in their bloodstream after a year of supplementation.
+- Healthy men who decide to supplement with low dose vitamin D can expect to have around 25% more testosterone in their bloodstream after a year of supplementation.

 What is the vitamin D testosterone dosage?

 Answer: The optimal amount of vitamin D in the blood serum seems to be around 50-70 ng/dl.
-This can be quite easily achieved when supplementing daily with a low to normal dose of high quality vitamin D3 supplement (this is my recommendation), through a multivitamin, or by spending few hours in the sun each day.
-Best if you do both.
+This can be quite easily achieved when supplementing daily with a low to normal dose of high-quality vitamin D3 supplement; this is my recommendation (affiliate link), through a multivitamin, or by spending few hours in the sun each day.
+Best if you do all three.

 Conclusion on Vitamin D Testosterone Benefits

-Vitamin D is a testosterone booster, but if your vitamin D levels are already optimal (most men don’t fall into this category by the way), then extra supplementation won’t help.
+Vitamin D is a testosterone booster, but if your vitamin D levels are already optimal (most men don’t fall into this category), then extra supplementation won’t help.

 It’s also known for its ability to increase lifespan, it improves cardiovascular health, and it even maintains bone health when taken along with calcium and vitamin K2.

-So if you’re not already living in an overly sunny place, then supplementation with this high quality vitamin D3 supplement might just be a wise decision 😉 .
+So if you’re not already living in an overly sunny place, then supplementation with high-quality vitamin D3 supplement might just be a wise decision (see recommended brand above).